helium/HIP/0098-mobile-subdao-quality-of-service-requirements.md

 | E    | 1,000     | 0.00X              |  1.00X               |  1.00X           | 0.00     |

+### Radio Health Metrics
+In order for CBRS Radios to earn rewards for the epoch, the radio must but authorized by SAS and on-air.
+If these metrics are not met for 12 or more heartbeats during an epoch, that radio will not earn PoC rewards for that epoch.

 ## Rationale
 As the Helium 5G network matures, it’s vitally important that the quality of the network and deployments provide usable and consistent coverage.